 Renewed thoughts resulting in new beliefs help you engage with God’s plan for your life because thoughts fuel your beliefs.
 Godly Kingdom-Focused thoughts are great fuel for your godly beliefs, while ungodly, fear-driven lies and half-truths fuel ungodly beliefs.

 Renewing your mind is not just a spiritual process, but a physiological one as well.
 When you intentionally change the way you think to align with God’s Word, it literally creates new connections and pathways in your brain to make that process easier and more preferred over time.
-Through the process of neuroplasticity, your brain can literally be reconfigured to align with the truth of God’s Word and thus create the solutions, strategies and opportunities that best align with God’s plan for your life.
+Through the process of neuroplasticity, your brain can literally be reconfigured to align with the truth of God’s Word and thus create the solutions, strategies, and opportunities that best align with God’s plan for your life.
 Remember, in Proverbs 23:7 KJV “For as he thinketh in his heart, so is he.”
 Your thoughts (which ultimately create your beliefs resulting in your actions) literally create the boundaries of your life.
 If you want to experience a different life—the abundant life Jesus promised—you must learn to intentionally renew your mind.

-5 Ways to Renew Your Mind Today
+Renewing of the Mind: Ways to Renew Your Mind Today

-You can absolutely live the abundant life Jesus promised if you master the process of renewing your mind including recognizing the lies of the enemy, intentionally replacing them with the truth of God’s Word and reinforcing that truth through visualization and affirmations.
-As you do, you’ll be amazed at the double doors of favor that seem to instantaneously appear in your life simply because you came into agreement with God’s design for your life, rather than trying to make it happen all on your own.
+You can absolutely live the abundant life Jesus promised if you master the process of renewing your mind including recognizing the lies of the enemy, intentionally replacing them with the truth of God’s Word, and reinforcing that truth through visualization and affirmations.
+As you do, you’ll be amazed at the double doors of favor that seems to instantaneously appear in your life simply because you came into agreement with God’s design for your life, rather than trying to make it happen all on your own.

 Looking for free resources to grow as a Christian artist spiritually, creatively and in business?

 Here's 6 great places available now: